carolinau/cu-theme/modules/entity_share/README.txt

 Note about path and Pathauto:

-To expose the information if a content entity has its path managed by Pathauto, Entity share provides a field enhancer plugin to enable on the server website.
+To expose the information if a content entity has its path managed by Pathauto, Entity Share provides a field enhancer plugin to enable on the server website.

 Note about multilingual content: